WooodHead/2ndBrain/@Triage/Workspaces/Habits Example/Improving Micro Habits at the Point of Contact.md

 **The Dual Mind**
 The Dual Mind refers to the conscious/subconscious minds.

-We need to develop the skills, awareness, and intuition to identify POCs that can derail our day; so we can effectively deal with them like a master in [[Aikido]] would.
+We need to develop the skills, awareness, and intuition to identify POCs that can derail our day; so we can effectively deal with them like a master in [[80.03 Aikido]] would.

 #### Two Micro Habits to improve:
 1. Recognize harmful POCs